 'Rising star's album impresses, as chilled as Al Green in a refrigerator, swoon-some lyrics, brooding widescreen title track that swells the heart' - Hot Press Magazine

 'There is a guilty pleasure feel to the synthesised Rising, drive-time radio feel to Little Less Crazy and pacy Warrior' - The Sunday Times

-'One of the best things I've heard in a long time' - Charlie McGettigan ('94 Eurovision Song Winner)
+'One of the best things I've heard in a long time’ - Album of the Week on Shannonside FM - Charlie McGettigan (DJ and Eurovision Song Winner)